-On June 10, 2024, CVEA requested concurrence from the Alaska State Historic Preservation Officer (SHPO) on the Area of Potential Effects (APE), and on July 11, 2024, Alaska SHPO provided concurrence.
+On June 23, 2023, FERC initiated consultation under Section 106.
+On that same date, pursuant to 36 CFR § 800.2(c)(4) of the National Historic Presevation Act, FERC designated CVEA as the non-federal representative for informal consultation for relicensing the Solomon Gulch Project.
+On June 10, 2024, CVEA requested concurrence from the Alaska State Historic Preservation Officer (SHPO) on the Area Of Potential Effects (APE).
+On July 11, 2024, Alaska SHPO provided its concurrence on the APE.6